Physician Licensure Information

 2. Be at least 18 years old.

-4. M.D. or D.O. degree from an accredited medical school
+4. Graduating from an accredited medical school with an M.D. or D.O. degree.

 6. Passing a licensing examination required by the Board.

-7. Demonstrate oral and written competency in English as required by the Board.
+7. Demonstrating oral and written competency in English as required by the Board.

-9. Meet any other requirements established by the Board.
+9. Meeting any other requirements established by the Board.

-The requirements for F/IMGs, include but are not limited to:
+The requirements for IMGs, include but are not limited to:

-5. Certification by the Educational Commission for Foreign Medical Graduates (ECFMG)
+5. Being certified by the Educational Commission for Foreign Medical Graduates (ECFMG).

-6. Two years of accredited U.S. postgraduate training
+6. Completing two years of accredited U.S. postgraduate training successfully.

 7. Passing a licensing examination required by the Board.

-8. Demonstrate oral and written competency in English as required by the Board.
+8. Demonstrating oral and written competency in English as required by the Board.

-10. Meet any other requirements established by the Board.
+10. Meeting any other requirements established by the Board.

-The Board has designated a 4-month period for acting upon applications.
-However, the process may take longer depending upon the individual applicant's circumstances or if the individual does not provide the required documentation on a timely basis.
+The average licensure timeframe for an application, with no discrepancies or other issues, is less than 20 days.
+However, the process may take longer depending on the applicant's circumstances or if the applicant does not provide the required documentation in a timely manner.

-No. Applicants are required to report the licenses on the application.
-We do not require verification.
+No. Applicants are required to report training licenses on the application.
+The Board does not require verification.

 Yes.
-All applicants must demonstrate oral and written English language competency as follows:
+All applicants must demonstrate oral and written English language competency as described in COMAR 10.32.01.04D.

-No, the Board does not have to meet to determine eligibility of licensure.
+No, the Board does not have to meet to determine eligibility for licensure.

 No. The Board does not issue temporary licenses.